 Altimeter Group values both the personal brands that make up the company and the collective brand we create when we come together as a firm.
 As we combine our forces into one company, we have to allow balance for both.

-The purpose of this policy is to create a social media usage policy for employees and contractors that protects the company and also provides guidelines and rights to individual employees.
+The purpose of this policy is to protect the company and also provides guidelines and rights to individual employees.

 - We actively encourage employees to engage in social media.